manuelgeek/vuejs-medium-editor/README.md

 # VueJS Medium Editor

-Vue2 component for Medium Editor wrapper with https://github.com/yabwe/medium-editor But all plugins are re-writing in Vue.js
+Vue Js component for Medium Editor wrapper with https://github.com/yabwe/medium-editor But all plugins are re-writing in Vue.js

 This is an update of the original repo [vue2-medium-editor](https://github.com/tui2tone/vue2-medium-editor).
 Seems there are never more pull requsts.
 Fixed few bugs and issues